captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-Cuz I don’t have to go -- not at all.
+Cuz I don’t have to go—not at all.

 ---

 ## POPS:
-Get your ass on that bus, Junior -- hold up.
+Get your ass on that bus, Junior—hold up.
 Here.

 ---